psu-libraries/researcher-metadata/README.md

 If two publications have the same DOI, and are grouped as duplicates, they will likely be merged by an admin.
 To save some manual merging, we've created a process that will merge grouped publications if they have the same DOI and some of their metadata either matches exactly or matches very closely.
-We also have a process that will make an attempt at merging publications that have been group, but one or both of the publications do _not_ have a DOI.
+We also have a process that will make an attempt at merging publications that have been grouped, but one or both of the publications do _not_ have a DOI.
 The merging criteria is more strict in this case, and checks that most of the publication's metadata is matching.
 Both of these processes can be run at the same time with the rake task, `rake auto_merge:duplicate_pubs_on_matching`.
 The logic should be alterred by a programmer if users feel the matching should be less strict.
 When merging, this process tries